TX Group: Television

 Between 2001 and 2011, the company also owned several local channels such as TeleZüri, Radio 24 (Switzerland), and Radio Basilisk.
-Following the takeover of Edipresse's Swiss operations, Tamedia sold its Radio and TV channels in 2011.
+Following the takeover of Edipresse's Swiss operations, Tamedia sold its radio and television channels in 2011.

 Other ventures

 Besides its publishing segments, the media group Tamedia owns a digital portfolio with different online platforms.

 In December 2018, Tamedia invested on Monito, a comparison website for international money transfer services.

 News

 Tamedia is the leading participant of Newsnet, a joint venture of the Basler Zeitung as well as the Tamedia-owned newspapers BZ Berner Zeitung, Tages-Anzeiger, Der Bund, Le Matin, Tribune de Genève and 24 heures.
 Newsnet's editorial staff produces news content for these newspapers' web portals.
 In 2015, the media group introduced the 12-App (#12) which presents the day's top stories from 21 editorial teams within Tamedia.
-And with 20minuten.ch, Tamedia owns the biggest online newssite with the most unique clients in Switzerland.
+And with 20 Minuten, Tamedia owns the biggest online newssite with the most unique clients in Switzerland.